uscensusbureau/the-opportunity-project/pages/impact.md

   - number: 450+
     title: Datasets
     blurb: leveraged by industry teams and improved through end user feedback
-  - number: 2 Million+
-    title: New Users
-    blurb: of federal data based on reported data from tech teams
-    class: small

 #products section
 products-quote:
   - title: Jack Dangermond
     subtitle: President and Founder, Esri
-    class: inverted
     blurb: “The world today is all about analytics, and the U.S. Census Bureau provides systematic and science-based information about the demographic profile of Americans.
 Census [Bureau] data is, in many ways, the lifeblood of these kinds of organizations.”
     img:
       src: /assets/img/impact-page/headshots/desktop-dangermond-headshot.png